South Carolina Off-Grid Laws: An In Depth Guide

 Surface Water

-It is legal to use the surface water in South Carolina on or adjacent to your property.
+Using surface water in South Carolina on or adjacent to your property is legal.
 This includes streams, lakes, and artificial ponds.

-There are almost no limitations on use so long as it is “reasonable” and doesn’t infringe on your neighbors’ right to the water.
+There are almost no limitations on use as long as it is “reasonable” and doesn’t infringe on your neighbors’ water rights.
 You can read a good overview of SC water laws here.

-Because there is so much water in parts of South Carolina, you might come across a different legal issue with surface water: diverting water.
+Because there is so much water in parts of South Carolina, you might encounter a different legal issue with surface water: diverting water.

 Under the law, water is considered a “common enemy.”
 You can dispose of the water any way you want.
 But, if you collect it with an artificial means and then dispose of it on your neighbor’s property in a way that creates a nuisance, you could be in legal trouble.